-Help to Buy scheme is a Government backed scheme which helps buyers in the UK to get onto the property ladder.
+Help to Buy scheme is a Government backed scheme that helps buyers in the UK to get onto the property ladder.
 The Help to Buy equity loan limit was raised from 20% to 40% of the properties purchase value for homes in all London boroughs to reflect the higher property values seen across London.

 How does Help to Buy work?

 If you wish to purchase a home, you will need to contribute as little as a 5% deposit on a newly built home and your Help to Buy mortgage will make up the rest after the 40% equity loan.
-Currently Help to Buy in London offers equity loans to buyers looking to purchase a new build home with a purchase price up to £600,000.
+Currently, Help to Buy in London offers equity loans to buyers looking to purchase a new build home with a purchase price up to £600,000.
 Borrowers benefit from not paying any interest on this loan for the first five years.

 For more information and to see if you are eligible for the Help to Buy scheme in London, speak to a member of the Peabody team on 020 7021 4842 or alternatively email firstname.lastname@example.org.

-Things you need to know before applying for Help to Buy:
+Things you need to know before applying for Help to Buy

 Help to Buy eligibility extends only to newly built homes which can be worth up to £600,000 in London.
 When you buy your new home with London Help to Buy: